A CHOICE OF EDITIONS

 The original edition of the book, City of Darkness: Life in Kowloon Walled City, served us remarkably well for close on 20 years, transforming from hardback to softback and being reprinted multiple times, despite the fact the complete book existed solely in the form of the printer’s films produced when the book was originally published in 1993.
 Every copy of the original edition came from that one set of films.

-This Special Reprint edition will be the last ever reprint from those original films.
+This Special Reprint edition was last ever reprint from those original films.
 The book is hardbound and comes enclosed in an exact reproduction of the jacket in which the book first appeared.
 Just 480 copies of the Special Reprint have been produced, all of which will be signed and numbered, with individual copies being sent out in a heavyweight slipcase together with a page section from the original printer’s films.

 THE TWO BOOK EDITION